-Petite Red Imp Crapemyrtle is smothered in stunning panicles of red frilly flowers at the ends of the branches from mid summer to early fall.
-It has attractive dark green deciduous foliage which emerges coppery-bronze in spring.
-The oval leaves are highly ornamental but do not develop any appreciable fall color.
+Tightwad Red Crapemyrtle is blanketed in stunning panicles of red frilly flowers at the ends of the branches from early to late summer, which emerge from distinctive dark red flower buds.
+It has attractive dark green deciduous foliage which emerges red in spring.
+The small glossy oval leaves are highly ornamental and turn red in fall.